-OLD STYLE LITE TRANSMITTER #3850 on Mounting Plate FOR ATTACHMENT TO REMOTE TRAINER COLLAR
+NEW LITE TRANSMITTER #3850 on Mounting Plate FOR ATTACHMENT TO REMOTE TRAINER COLLAR

-The 4.8-ounce Changeable-Battery Transmitter Collar #3850 can now be mounted on any remote trainer collar.
+The 4.4 ounce Changeable-Battery Transmitter Collar #3850 can be mounted on any remote trainer.
+It comes with no collar, but with an injection molded case.

 Each battery will last 30 days of continuous tracking or for months when used a few hours daily two or three times a week.
-Its 3.6-volt lithium battery can be purchased from WMI or Radio Shack.
+Its 3.6 volt lithium battery can be purchased from WMI or Radio Shack.
 When you insert your last battery, contact us for a fresh one.

 NOTE: This equipment is designed to help you locate dogs after the hunt.
 As you know, any electrical equipment, especially if battery-powered, may stop working.
 Theft, accidents, and Acts of God also occur.
-Wildlife Materials International cannot assume responsibility for dogs that are lost or injured while being monitored.
+Wildlife Materials, Int. cannot assume responsibility for dogs that are lost or injured while being monitored.